UK’s Net Zero Energy Ambitions Require Over £900 Billion Investment, Says NatWest-BCG Report

 Credit: Lina Kivaka/Pexels

-A report jointly published by NatWest and Boston Consulting Group (BCG) has indicated that achieving net zero in the 's energy supply by 2050 could necessitate a colossal capital expenditure exceeding £900 billion.
+A report jointly published by NatWest and Boston Consulting Group (BCG) has indicated that achieving net zero in the UK's energy supply by 2050 could necessitate a colossal capital expenditure exceeding £900 billion.
 The report underscores that such an investment landscape presents a substantial opportunity for both public and private capital to play a pivotal role in facilitating a successful transition.

 NatWest and BCG propose that collaboration among businesses could expedite and implement change by jointly testing low-carbon solutions, fortifying security and resilience within the energy system, and unlocking revenue streams in the United Kingdom.